fogg-lab/interactive-segmentation/README.md

 <br></br>
 ## Labeling application setup
 ### Prerequisites
-If you use installation option 2, first install a Conda distribution like [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+For installation option 2, first install a Conda distribution like [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 During the installation process for Miniconda (or Anaconda), check the box to add conda to your `path` environmental variable.

 For more info on training models for interactive segmentation, see [ClickSeg](https://github.com/XavierCHEN34/ClickSEG) and [RITM](https://github.com/saic-vul/ritm_interactive_segmentation).